 3. Hide books and magazines when not in use

 There was a time when I used to keep stacks of books on my desk.
 Not only did it physically get in the way of doing work, but it was an easy distraction from tasks I was procrastinating on.
 Instead, tuck books, magazines, and even spare notebooks into magazine files like these from See Jane Work.
 Since they take advantage of vertical space, you have more room to spread out.
 Plus they help keep the mess at bay, making your office look more streamlined and polished.

 Having to search for things you need is one of the easiest ways to kill your productivity.
 Gather the supplies that you use most often and stash them within reach.
 I especially love this acrylic pen cup for storing everything from pens and markers to scissors and rulers.
 It’s pretty, understated, and it also doubles as a bookend.
 What’s not to love about that?

 5. Put away small, loose items

 I can never find small supplies like stamps, paper clips or white out when I need them.
-But at the same time, there’s no easy way to display them without making your office look messy.
-This silicone pencil pouch is perfect for gathering loose items and keeping them tucked safely out of eyesight.
-(It’s sold out in mint, but still available in other colors.
-I also love this pencil case too.)
+But at the same time, there’s no easy way to display them without making your home office look messy.
+A pencil box is perfect for gathering loose items and keeping them tucked safely out of eyesight.
 Use it to hold paper clips, sticky notes, earbuds or anything else you might need, but don’t want taking up prime real estate on your desk.

 6. Use binders